Back to Skills & Talents

 They ordered widely from the new menu, commenting throughout the evening on how inventive and delicious everything was.
 Later that night, and in the following days, their glowing online reviews specifically mentioned the oven breakdown and how The Hearth & Hound turned it into a "brilliant, unforgettable experience."
 This wasn't just a recovered night; it was a moment that defined their reputation.
 Word spread quickly through Bristol's hospitality circles.
 People started talking about the venue that could handle anything.

 What you can do at your place: See challenges as chances to show off your exceptional service.
 How you handle a crisis can define your brand far more than any marketing campaign.
-Help your team to not just solve problems, but to create positive, memorable experiences out of difficult situations.
-Positive word-of-mouth from a well-handled crisis can be so much more powerful than standard marketing, attracting customers who truly value resilience and ingenuity.
+Help your team not just solve problems, but create positive, memorable experiences out of difficult situations.
+Positive word-of-mouth from a well-handled crisis can be far more powerful than standard marketing, attracting customers who truly value resilience and ingenuity.

 What strategies reduce food waste during unexpected operational challenges?